LogicalGeekBoy/sky-zoo/README.md

 # Sky Zoo Datapack

-Sky Zoo is a set of additional advancements based on capturing hostile mobs in Minecraft Java Edition 1.15.1+.
+Sky Zoo is a set of additional advancements based on capturing hostile mobs in Minecraft Java Edition 1.15.2+.
 It's designed to be played on a skyblock map either in single player or together with friends.
 Currently, the datapack is designed to to played on DrTrog's Skyblock 4 map but it can played on any map (doesn't even need to be a skyblock map).
 You can downlaod the recommended skyblock map from here:

 https://www.planetminecraft.com/project/skyblock-4/

-We are currently targeting version 4.07.1 of this map.

 Sky Zoo also features a Zookeeper (wandering trader) that has various special trades which are all locked at the start of the game.
 As you capture mobs, these trades are unlocked for you to use as a reward.
 When you capture a mob, you will